2025 COOLIDGE STUDENT ESSAY CONTEST

 The first- and second-place finishers in each division will be chosen from among the finalists at an event in Washington, D.C., this fall.
 See next question for details on the Finalist Event.

-• The Coolidge Foundation will bring up to ten finalists from each division to an event this fall in Washington, D.C.
+The Coolidge Foundation will bring up to ten finalists from each division to an event in Washington, D.C., to be held Friday, November 7, and Saturday, November 8.

 The first night, the finalists will be honored at a special dinner.